vincentIsGood/ProcScheduling/README.md

 # Process Scheduling Simulator
 The project here is used to implement some of the theoretical process scheduling policies which can be used in Operating Systems.

+Scheduling for multi-core CPU is not yet implemented.

 ## Implemented scheduling policies
 Currently, only 3 policies are implemented:
 - First in First out (FIFO)